Consumer Rights Act

 When is a contract term unfair?

-A contract term can be deemed unfair if it creates a 'significant imbalance' in the trader and consumer’s positions.
+A term of a contract entered into prior to October 2015 can be deemed unfair if it creates a 'significant imbalance' in the trader and consumer’s positions, to the detriment of the consumer.

-For example, a term that allows the trader to fundamentally change the goods or services to be supplied under the contract, and at the same time giving the consumer no way out of the contract if they're not happy with the changes.
+For example, a term that allows the trader to fundamentally change the goods or services to be supplied under the contract, and at the same time gives the consumer no way out of the contract if they're not happy with the changes, would be considered unfair under the Regulations.

 The list of terms that are likely to be unfair includes the following examples: